UK's Prince Charles tests positive for COVID-19 for a second time | Health

 Prince Charles has tested positive for COVID-19, his office said on Thursday, the second time that the heir to the British throne has contracted the disease.

-Camilla was still performing engagements in London on Thursday.
-She said she was "very, very honoured" and "very touched" by Elizabeth publicly stating her desire that Charles's second wife should become Queen Consort when he becomes king.
+His son Prince William also contracted COVID-19 shortly after his father in 2020.
+During her engagements on Thursday, Camilla said she was "very, very honoured" and "very touched" by Elizabeth publicly stating https://www.reuters.com/world/uk/uks-elizabeth-oks-queen-camilla-title-charles-wife-when-hes-king-2022-02-05 her desire that she become Queen Consort when Charles becomes king.

+Camilla, Charles's second wife, was vilified by the tabloid media after the breakdown of Charles's first marriage to the late Princess Diana, and after her death in 1997.
+Coverage has become much more sympathetic in recent years and a poll for the Daily Mail on Wednesday suggested that 55% of the British public now supported her becoming Queen Consort compared to 28% who were opposed.

+However, other surveys have indicated that many people still remain hostile to her taking the title, with a YouGov poll in November finding just 14% backed her being queen.
+(Additional reporting by William James Editing by Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)